firebase/friendlypix-ios/README.md

     - Select **Sign In** and select Facebook to begin.

-## Cloud Functions
+## Requirements

-The required Cloud Functions can be found at [FriendlyPix Web Repository](https://github.com/firebase/friendlypix-web/tree/master/functions).
+The mobile FriendlyPix app need the Cloud Functions, the Realtime Database rules and the Cloud Storage rules to be deployed to work properly.
+You can find instructions at [FriendlyPix Web Repository](https://github.com/firebase/friendlypix-web/blob/master/README.md#mobile-apps).

 ## Contributing